qsnake/gpaw/doc/exercises/water/water.rst

 Run the script.
 You can monitor the progress by opening one of the log files (e.g. ``gpaw.H2O.txt``).
 The command :samp:`tail -f {filename}` can be used to view the output in real-time.
-Calculate the atomization energy from the contents of the ``energy.*.txt`` files.
+The calculated atomization energy can be found in the ``results-0.20.txt`` file.

 Parallelization